Written by Sean McPheat |

 Prospect: Your competitor is 15% lower than you.
 Can you match their price?

-Prospect: We’d still like to go with you…yours is the best solution, but the competition are 15% cheaper
+Prospect: We’d still like to go with you…yours is the best solution, but the competition is 15% cheaper

 You: Thanks, I appreciate your confidence in us as a solution-provider.
-Let’s take a look at the proposal we discussed and confirm the highest ROI areas.
-Then we can both take a look at how we can review some of the points in the proposal to achieve your budget.
+Let’s look at the proposal we discussed and confirm the highest ROI areas.
+Then we can both look at how we can review some of the points in the proposal to achieve your budget.